Junior and Senior Divisions

 Junior and Senior Divisions offer classes in Ballet, Jazz, Modern, Hip-Hop and Tap.
 Students pursuing a classical dance track may take pre-pointe, pointe, partnering and men's technique classes.

-The Master Series offers dancers an opportunity to take classes with world-renowned guest teachers in all disciplines.
+The Master Series for intermediate, advanced and adult dancers offers dancers an opportunity to take classes with world-renowned guest teachers in all disciplines.

 If you have already downloaded the Zoom app and are registered for classes, simply click the link below to join, and enter the password provided in your confirmation email.
 If you have trouble logging into a class we will be happy to assist as best we can.